N2-Jonathon/n2_pairs_trader/docs/user_guide/1_installation.md

 To install the bot firstly make sure that you have [python3.10](https://www.tutorialspoint.com/how-to-install-python-in-windows), [pip](https://www.activestate.com/resources/quick-reads/how-to-install-pip-on-windows/) & [git](https://phoenixnap.com/kb/how-to-install-git-windows) installed.

 ## ***1.*** Clone the repository.
 Since it's a private repo you'll need to have your ssh credentials configured with github and on your machine.
-Since you're already a member of the repo, once that's done you'll be able to clone it with the following command: `git clone git@github.com:N2-Jonathon/n2_pairs_trader.git`
+Since you're already a member of the repo, once that's done you'll be able to clone it with the following command:

+`git clone git@github.com:N2-Jonathon/n2_pairs_trader.git`

 ## ***2.*** Create ***/user/user-config.ini***

+!!! note
+    I will eventually create a wizard which does this automatically based on user promptscal

 After you have the repository cloned, the next step is to make the file **/user/user-config.ini**.
 This file is in **.gitignore** because it contains private api keys, which shouldn't be on the repo.
 In the same directory, you can see a template like the screenshot below:

 <img src='/images/config-template.ini.png'>